 The investors who are House owners to be in the proposed Osteen Terrace garden (OTG) in Joska, Machakos County are wondering why the project has taken such a long period of time with most of its members having attained the 80% payment threshold.

-Under the initial four-year payment plan, investors were to pay an introductory price 1.6 Million shillings for one bedroomed house and upon remittance of KSh750, 000, a member was entitled to occupy their house and complete balance payment while occupying the houses.
+Under the initial four-year payment plan, investors were to pay an introductory price of KSh1.6 million for one-bedroomed house and upon remittance of KSh750, 000, a member was entitled to occupy their house and complete balance payment while occupying the houses.

 The project later appreciated and the next batch of investors were required to pay an introductory price of KSh2.25 million, also stretching for a period of four years, for the first 40 units.